tytydraco/yessleep/out/Broken_by_the_night.md

 If you look up NIH case reports, you’ll find things like permanent [anxiety disorders](https://pmc.ncbi.nlm.nih.gov/articles/PMC5968564/) and intractable [psychosis](https://pmc.ncbi.nlm.nih.gov/articles/PMC3304680/) brought on by even one-time MDMA use in otherwise healthy people, as I was.

-If you search blogs for “long-term comedown” (LTC), there are troves of devastating accounts of MDMA creating neuroses lasting months, years, forever.
-People around the world have contacted me with heartwrenching life-turns.
+If you search user blogs for “long-term comedown” (LTC), there are troves of devastating accounts of MDMA creating neuroses lasting months, years, forever.
+People have contacted me from around the world to share heart-wrenching MDMA life-turns.

-Without a doubt my case is exceptional.
-As Dr. Earley said, a “one-in-a-million” neurotoxic event.
+My case is exceptional — like Dr. Earley said, a “one-in-a-million” neurotoxic event.

 But if I had any idea I was playing the lottery, even at one in a billion odds, even a trillion, I would’ve never taken the cap handed to me.
 I loved life too much to risk it.
 What hit my brain eventually took away the best parts of me.
 I can’t make sense of it, nor will I ever.

 I’ll also always wonder what good was waiting just around the corner if I’d been only made the other choice that night.
 It’s too much to think about.
 I can’t explain fate, but didn’t deserve this.
 No one does.

-For 999,999 people out there, since the chances are slim, you’ll soon forget my story.
+For 999,999 people out there, since chances are slim, you’ll soon forget my story.
 I would’ve too.
 Before that night, I never worried.
 Didn’t know the first thing about meds, the brain, or drugs.
 Never stressed.
 I was living a charmed life and got lucky at each turn.
 Everything worked and was good.
 That was my world for 42 unforgettable years.

 But for the next one-in-a-million, just maybe, my tale gives pause before plugging in chemicals with the power to reshape a mind.
-We each make our own choices, but from where I stand in its abyss, the mind is too powerful a supercomputer to toy with.
-It’s our universe, and because it surrounds us, it feels permanent — like the sun always rises.
+We each make our own choices, but from where I stand in its abyss, the mind is a supercomputer not to toy with.
+It’s our universe, and because it surrounds us, it feels permanent, like the sun.
 But, truth is, we don’t understand our mind’s universe, let alone what can throw off its axis and rotation for good.
 I learned too late.

 I wish I never had this story to tell.
-I’d give up anything to go back in time with what I know now.
-It’s a “what-if”reel I’ve played on repeat ever since, sometimes every hour, each minute.
-I can’t change the past, but my journey can help someone else’s future.
+I’d give up anything to turn back the hands of time.
+I’ve played that “what-if” reel on repeat ever since, sometimes every hour, every minute.
+I can’t change the past, but my story can help someone else’s future.

 Did the system fail?
 No.

 No, in that MDMA put the writing on the wall.
 That was my choice, and while it may soon be legal in a bunch of countries like the US, Mexico is not one.
 Ironically, that same morning, Jan 12, Mexican authorities seized on arrival a CBD lip balm from my toiletry bag — received on my birthday, three days before, bought over-the-counter in DC.
-So there’s no consensus on what’s safe and what isn’t.
+So there’s no consensus on what’s safe.

 No, in that I was treated by countless compassionate doctors who did the best they could.
 Too many to name.